 Check the ice before you go on it.

 Thin ice is responsible for many fatalities each year.
 Hypothermia, which is a decrease in body temperature, kills people in cold water by reducing their ability to swim or stay afloat.
-A person who has fallen through the ice can eventually die of cardiac arrest if he or she is not rescued or rewarmed.
+A person who has fallen through the ice can eventually die of cardiac arrest if they are not rescued or rewarmed.

 Although most victims who fall through the ice are men, it is important that safety tips are practiced by all.